Neurosurgery Spine Fellowship (Florida)

 - Become knowledgeable about practice guidelines and practice parameters

-The Neurosurgery Spine Fellowship will accept its first fellow in July 2011 and will accept one fellow a year going forward.
+The Neurosurgery Spine Fellowship accepted its first fellow in July 2013 and will accept one fellow a year going forward.